 All remuneration provided to KMP in the form of share based payments are valued pursuant to AASB 2 Sharebased Payment at fair value on grant date and are expensed on a pro rata basis over the vesting period of the relevant security.

-During the financial period a total of 7,500,000 options and 1,060,000 performance rights were issued to KMP as detailed in the applicable tables below.
+During the financial year 859,000 performance rights were issued to KMP as detailed in the applicable tables below.
+No options were issued to KMP during the financial year.